We support young people to access learning and jobs. We help those in trouble to turn their lives around

 A teenager who had committed almost 600 offences hasn’t reoffended since they got support through the programme.

-We run this in Glasgow, Edinburgh, Newcastle and Cardiff for high-risk 11 to 18-year-olds.
+We run this in Glasgow, Edinburgh, Dundee, Newcastle, and Cardiff for high-risk 11 to 18-year-olds.
 Early intervention changes lives.
 It's crucial for young people who feel ignored by mainstream support.
 It also transforms communities.

 We want to reduce the number of young people involved in serious offences, and give them tools to get back on track.
 We also support the courts and children’s services.